 Countless articles and reports have been written about community policing, with some directly related to PTV.
 Those reports, justifiably, tended to focus on local police departments because community policing, as the name implies, occurs at the local and community levels, not at the state level.
 States’ ability to influence and direct community policing vary; yet, to the extent possible, states should engage with local police departments to increase social cohesion, transparency and procedural justice efforts that support prevention.

 States could consider the following questions when collaborating with local police departments:

-• When state police are investigating an incident that may be ideologically inspired, do officers have connections to civilian liaison groups that can help respond to or deal with impacts in the community?
+- When state police are investigating an incident of targeted violence, do officers have connections to civilian liaison groups that can help respond to or deal with impacts in the community?

-• Do the state police have a hate crimes unit?
-If so, are that unit’s officers aware of ideologically inspired violence?
+- Do the state police have a hate crimes unit?
+If so, are that unit’s officers aware of incidents of targeted violence?
 What is their relationship with local police departments?

 Step 6: Connecting Individuals With Resources